NetLogo/Goo-Extension/README.md

 Preliminary.
 Known shortcomings include:

+ * For now, requires the full app (not applet or embedding) because it uses org.nlogo.app stuff.
+(It's fixable, but not trivially.)
  * Do all primitives work with all widget types?
-Don't know, haven't tested.
- * Does it work with applets and embedding, or only in the full app?
 Don't know, haven't tested.
  * The format of the strings you pass to `goo:add` isn't documented yet.
 You can grab examples from any NetLogo model file.
  * `goo:add` requires a `goo:recompile` afterwards for at least some widget types (buttons yes, notes no).
 This could be improved.
  * ...?